LanGuipeng/MFIGAN/README.md

-# MFIGAN(Multi-scale Feature Integration Generative Adversarial Network for Face Reenactment in Full Image)
+# MFIGAN (Multi-scale Feature Integration Generative Adversarial Network for Priori-knowledge-Free Global Face Reenactment)

 This is the official code of MFIGAN, which is implemented by PyTorch.

 There are the some results of face reenactment realized by MFIGAN.